-The average Building Energy Performance Index (BEPI) for UNBC in FY2017 was 449 kWh/year/m2: a 7% increase from last year.
-The increase in BEPI was due to FY2017 being significantly colder than FY2016, approximately 16% colder.
+The average Building Energy Performance Index (BEPI) for UNBC in FY2018 was 423 kWh/year/m2: a 5% decrease from last year.
+This decrease in BEPI, however is mainly a return to normal, as FY2017 was significantly colder than previous years and saw an increase of 7%.

-Compared to other institutions, the UNBC BEPI of 449 kWh/year/m2 was significantly below the outdated 719 kWh/year/m2 reported by Natural Resources Canada for Canadian universities and colleges in 2003.
+Compared to other institutions, the UNBC BEPI of 423 kWh/year/m2 was significantly below the outdated 719 kWh/year/m2 reported by Natural Resources Canada for Canadian universities and colleges in 2003.
 Though there are more recent Canadian BEPIs being reported, there has been little updated data for universities and colleges.
 Additionally, the different breakdowns in building functions (laboratories, administrative, etc), and differences in climates can make comparing any average BEPI difficult.
 For example, Prism Engineering compared the Energy Intensity for 6 different colleges and found an average intensity of 266 kWh/m2/year.
 However, all 6 institutions are located in the Lower Mainland and Vancouver Island where the climate is milder than Northern BC.
 Furthermore, none of the 6 institutions are research intensive, whereas UNBC has several Lab buildings which significantly increase the average BEPI.
-That said, UNBC's average electricity BEPI was 145 kWh/m2/year, only slighty higher than the Prism benchmark average of 134 kWh/m2/year.
+That said, UNBC's average electricity BEPI was 129 kWh/m2/year, which is slightly lower than the Prism benchmark average of 134 kWh/m2/year.